pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-project.md

 | | | | | | |____blueprint
 ```

-On this example case we have a single bundle and as such its source folder is directly under the `impl`
+On this example case, we have a single bundle and as such its source folder is directly under the `impl`
 folder  (`impl/src`) instead of being on a dedicated sub module (`impl/myBundleModule/src`).

-The `impl/src/main/config/javascript/osgi` folder contains the configuration file for the optimisation that
+The `impl/src/main/config/javascript/osgi` folder contains the configuration file for the optimization that
 is to be performed by the [RequireJS optimizer](http://requirejs.org/docs/optimization.html) when building
 the bundle.
-If the configuration file exists but does not specify any configuration option then by default
+If the configuration file exists but does not specify any configuration option then, by default,
-each javascript file is minimised in place and source maps are generated.
+each javascript file is minified in place and source maps are generated.

 The `impl/src/main/resources/META-INF/js` folder is where the [`package.json`](./web-package) descriptor should
-be placed at.
+be placed.

 The `impl/src/main/resources/OSGI-INF/blueprint` folder contains one or more [blueprint descriptor files](https://www.ibm.com/developerworks/library/os-osgiblueprint/).
-For web projects the blueprint descriptor is mostly used
+For web projects, the blueprint descriptor is mostly used
-to register bundle resources to be available in a given URL.
+to register bundle resources so that they become available at a given URL.
 This is done by declaring a
 [service](https://www.ibm.com/developerworks/library/os-osgiblueprint/#servman) that implements the resource
 mapping from the [whiteboard extender](http://ops4j.github.io/pax/web/SNAPSHOT/User-Guide.html#WhiteboardExtender-Howdoesithelponresourceregistration).
-For example:
+For example, a descriptor file (e.g. `blueprint.xml`) would contain:

 ```xml
 <service interface="org.ops4j.pax.web.extender.whiteboard.ResourceMapping">